juji-io/datalevin/benchmarks/write-bench/README.md

 This task writes a 8 bytes even integer between 1 and 200 millions as the key and a random UUID string as the value.
 The pure write task is to write **100 millions** such data to an empty DB.
 The keys are all even numbers, so the next task can have 50% chance of overwrite existing keys.
-The keys are also then shuffled, so it does not artificially benefit LMDB, which write siginificantly faster when keys are sorted.

 #### Mixed Read/Write

 With 100 millions items in DB, we then do 20 million additional operations, with 10 million reads and 10 million writes interleaved.
 The read/write keys are random number between 1 and 200 millions.
-So initally write has a 50% chance of being an addition, and 50% chance of being an overwrite.
+So initally write has a 50% chance of being an addition and 50% chance of being an overwrite.
 The chance of being an overwrite increases slightly as more items are written.

 ### Write Conditions